In the News-New York State

 “While New York’s recovery from the horrific terrorist attacks on 9/11 has been remarkable, there are still thousands of New Yorkers, including office and finance professionals, retail and service workers, building and maintenance staff and hospitality and delivery people who are suffering from health conditions that resulted from the events of that devastating day,” Governor Hochul said.

-The campaign includes a toolkit for businesses with instructions and information to share with current and former employees about the World Trade Center Health Program and September 11th Victim Compensation Fund.
+The campaign includes a toolkit for businesses with instructions and information to share with current and former employees about the World Trade Center Health Program and the September 11th Victim Compensation Fund.
 The toolkit, designed by Empire State Development, will also be distributed to businesses via relevant New York State agencies.

 The World Trade Center Health Program and the September 11th Victim Compensation Fund have helped tens of thousands of residents, workers, first- responders, and students with medical care provided and more than $14.25 billion in compensation awarded since 2011.
 More information on both programs, including how to enroll or register, is available on the newly created website, ny.gov/september11.